State's coronavirus cases rise by 10,059, pass 200,000 milestone; deaths up 29

-Coronavirus cases continue to surge in Florida as the total passed the 200,000 milestone with an additional 10,059 in one day as the death toll rose by 29, the Florida Department of Health announced Sunday.
+Coronavirus cases continue to surge in Florida as the total passed the 200,000 milestone with an additional 10,059 in one day – the highest in the nation – as the death toll rose by 29, the Florida Department of Health announced Sunday.

-Palm Beach County's death toll rose by 1, compared with 5 the day before, for a total of 541.
+Palm Beach County's deaths increased by 1, compared with 5 the day before, for a total of 541.

-Since the first two cases were announced four months ago on March 1, the total has surged to 200,111, which is around nine-tenths of 1 percent of the state's population.
+Since the first two cases were announced four months ago on March 1, the total has surged to 200,111, which is around nine-tenths of 1 percent of the state's population and third in the nation behind New York with 422,268 and California with 260,155.
 In one week, Florida's cases have risen by 59,036 for an increase of 41.8 percent.

 Since the first two deaths were announced on March 6, the toll has climbed to 3,731.
 The number of nonresident deaths stands at 101 for a total of 3,831.

-Saturday's new deaths were 18 after two days of 67.
+Saturday's new deaths in Florida were 18 after two days of 67.
 The record is 83 in one day.

 Testing has dramatically ramped up from just a few at select sites to massive places throughout Florida as well as nursing homes, jails and farm workers.
-The total now is 2,202,095, including 69,993 from labs on Saturday for confirmed coronavirus or anti-bodies testing.
-The total the day before waas 71,605.
+The total now is 2,202,095, fourth in the nation, including 69,993 from labs on Saturday for confirmed coronavirus or anti-bodies testing.
+The total the day before was 71,605.

 Likewise the positive rate has zoomed up.
 A few weeks ago the daily rate was around 2-3 percent but has risen to 17.02 percent of results reported by labs Saturday.
-The overall percentage was 9.1 percent and above 10 percent several weeks ago.
+The overall percentage climbed to 9.1 percent but below 10 percent several weeks ago.

 With more testing and no requirements for someone to take a test, the age has decreased to 39, including 36 for tests reported Saturday.
 In addition, the state mortality rate has subsided to 1.8 percent.